Frequently Asked Questions

 Generally, public (K-12) schools receive the largest share of the property tax, as well as city government, county government, libraries, water districts, mosquito abatement district, etc.

 The method for figuring ad valorem taxes requires four steps: You must know the taxable market value of your property, the assessment ratio(55% of market value for Residential property;100% for all others), any exemptions, and the tax rate for your area of the county.

 The County Treasurer sends out a tax bill in October each year.
 If nothing is paid by November 30, the full amount is due and becomes delinquent January 1 with applicable penalties owed.

 For Questions concerning the Board of Equalization, please go to

-Salt Lake County Tax Administration
+Salt Lake County Property Tax Division

 If you have any questions concerning your real or personal property, please contact our office.
 It is important to our office to correct any factual or valuation errors.
 Property Owners are always welcomed year round to meet informally with staff, to correct errors in property characteristics and to discuss valuation issues.